devBySol/IDSP2_BeepBlog/_posts/AboutUs.md

 #### Aless Wei - Full-stack Developer

-Hi, I’m Aless, and I’m one of the full stack developers for Beep.
-I’m passionate about building applications that make a real difference.
+Hi, I'm Aless, and I'm one of the full stack developers for Beep.
+I'm passionate about building applications that make a real difference.
 I love tackling challenges, exploring new technologies, and finding efficient solutions to create impactful and seamless user experiences.

 ---